SAP/feature-toggle-node/README.md

 # feature-toggle-node
-Node module for enabling or disabling node based SAP Business Application Studio features
+A Node.js module for enabling or disabling Node.js-based SAP Business Application Studio features.

 ## Description
-This project is used to inquire if a SAP Business Application Studio feature toggle is enabled or disabled.
+This module is used to inquire if an SAP Business Application Studio feature toggle is enabled or disabled.

-If an extension is written in NodeJS ot TypeScript and you would like to control the extension features via feature toggle, this library is the integrated way to use feature toggles in SAP Business Application Studio.
+This module should be used if your SAP Business Application Studio extension is written in Node.js or TypeScript and you want to control the extension features via feature toggle.

 ## Requirements